 When you hear the word “drums,” your first thought might be “Be quiet, please.”
-Also, imagine handing your toddler a pair of drumsticks, giving them the freedom to go wild.
+Also probably imagining your toddler with a pair of drumsticks going wild!

 Before you shut the idea down altogether, let me give you a different perspective.
 Playing the drums has an abundance of benefits for a child.
 Let’s take a look at those, what to consider if you decide to make the purchase, and what the best drum sets for kids are.